Heard Museum

 The Heard Museum is a private, not-for-profit museum in Phoenix, Arizona, United States, dedicated to the advancement of American Indian art.
 It presents the stories of American Indian people from a first-person perspective, as well as exhibitions of traditional and contemporary art by American Indian artists and artists influenced by American Indian art.

 The main Phoenix location of the Heard Museum has been designated as a Phoenix Point of Pride.

-The museum operated the Heard Museum West branch in Surprise which closed in 2009.
-The museum also operated the Heard Museum North Scottsdale branch in Scottsdale, Arizona, which closed in May 2014.
+The museum previously operated two branches: in Surprise the Heard Museum West branch which closed in 2009, and in Scottsdale the Heard Museum North Scottsdale branch which closed in May 2014.

 History

 The Heard Museum was founded in 1929 by Dwight B. and Maie Bartlett Heard to house their personal collection of art.
 Much of the archaeological material in the Heards' collection came from La Ciudad Indian ruin, which the Heards purchased in 1926 at 19th and Polk streets in Phoenix.

 Portions of the museum were designed by architect Bennie Gonzales, who also designed Scottsdale City Hall.